 The Second Vatican Council teaches that "By divine institution the bishops are the successors of the Apostles as shepherds of the Church."
-(LG, 20) This gives particular correspondence between the words of Jesus - I am the Good Shepherd -and his decision to choose some men, who identified themselves with Him, to be Shepherds in the Church.
+(LG, 20) This gives particular correspondence between the words of Jesus - I am the Good Shepherd -and His decision to choose some men to be Shepherds in the Church.